Gaël Clichy: 2003–2006

 Clichy remained second-choice to Cole for the 2004–05 season.
 Wenger did install the young defender as first-choice for FA Cup matches.
 Clichy appeared as a starter for every round until Arsenal reached the semi-finals when he was replaced by Cole.
 The club ultimately won the competition defeating Manchester United 5–4 on penalties to give Clichy his first domestic cup honour.
 In the Premier League, Clichy appeared in 15 matches, seven as a starter.
 In the UEFA Champions League, he only made two appearances; a 5–1 group stage victory over Norwegian club Rosenborg and a 3–1 knockout round defeat to German outfit Bayern Munich.
 Clichy's season ultimately ended prematurely in April due to a recurring foot injury.

 In the 2005–06 season, Clichy was handed an opportunity to earn a regular place in the starting line-up after Cole suffered a fractured foot in October 2005.
 The injury seemed to signify that Clichy would earn some valuable first-team action during Cole's time out, however, after appearing six straight matches as a starter, Clichy suffered a similar injury in November, which ruled him out for four months.
 He returned to the team on 25 April 2006 in a Champions League semi-final tie against Spanish outfit Villarreal coming on as a substitute for the injured Mathieu Flamini.
 In the late stages of the match, Clichy was adjudged to have committed a foul in the box on striker José Mari, which resulted in a penalty taken by Juan Román Riquelme, which was saved by Jens Lehmann.
 Had Riquelme converted, the game would have gone to extra time.
 After appearing in a 3–0 win over Sunderland in the league the following week, Clichy suffered a re-occurrence of his foot injury.
-The relapse resulted in the player missing the 2006 Champions League final, sitting on the bench for the whole match.
+The relapse resulted in the player missing the 2006 UEFA Champions League final, sitting on the bench for the whole match.
 Arsenal lost the match 2–1 to Barcelona.